After the Curfew: Plot

 After Iskandar accidentally spills water on a girl's dress at the party, for which he is scolded, he goes to his room and takes his revolver.
 He then goes out, looking for a way to escape the guilt he is feeling.
 After he reaches Puja's house, the pimp says that they should kill Gunawan.
 They go together to their former leader's house, where Iskandar accuses the latter of corruption and pulls the revolver on him.
 Gunawan stutters that it was for the good of the country, and is shot.
 Meanwhile, Norma, worried about Iskandar, has gone out searching.

 The two men panic and rush out of Gunawan's home.
 At Puja's home, the pimp asks why Iskandar shot Gunawan.
 Iskandar calls him a coward and hits him.
 Laila, who has been watching this, says that Norma had come searching.
 Iskandar goes back to the party, but after a policeman – who had been invited – mentions that there had been a murder, he escapes again.
 He is picked up shortly by the military police, then runs away to Gafar's home.
 The contractor tells Iskandar that he should have put the past behind him, then says that Norma had come by earlier.
 Iskandar rushes back to her home, but is spotted by the patrols.
 He is shot and killed at Norma's doorstep, as the guests watch.

+Cast

 Production

 Lewat Djam Malam was directed by Usmar Ismail, regarded as a pioneer of film in Indonesia.
 Usmar had been a soldier during the revolution; according to film critic and director Marselli Sumarno, this made the film's portrayal of soldiers more realistic.
 The screenplay was the first written by Asrul Sani.
+Farida Arriany was offered a role as companion of AN Alcaff's by Usmar but the role later went to Netty Herawaty.

 The film was produced by Perfini, a film studio Ismail had established in 1950.
 According to the film historian Misbach Yusa Biran, it was the first Indonesian film made explicitly to be shown abroad.